shepkeira/LIMS/Structure.md

 - wsgi.py the entry point for Web Server Gateway Interface (WSGI) compatiable web servers to serve the project

 #### templates
-The tempaltes folder contains the .html and .css files for our different pages on the site.
+The templates folder contains the .html and .css files for our different pages on the site.
 There are folders for each application, and also a home.html and base.html which are not connected to any one application.
 - home.html is our home page for a non-logged in user
 - base.html has our navigation bar and all other html pages should extend it